 From the silent power of the pyramids to the crowded bazaars and bars, there’s something for every taste, every budget and every interest in Cairo, Egypt.
 This can also be said of the city’s hotels – from small boutique residences to luxury giants – you’ll find a suitable spot for any occasion.
-Read on to discover some of the best places to stay in Cairo.
+Read on to discover some of the best hotels in Cairo.